camlinke/wordcount/part2.md

   ! data from another database with pgbackups:restore.
   Use `heroku addons:docs heroku-postgresql` to view documentation.
 ```

-Now when we run heroku config again we should the connection settings for our URL.
-Similar to how we set up the config for our local database, we are going to import the uri of our database in from the environment variable.
-Add the following line to both the staging and production config classes that you have set up in config.py
+Now when we run heroku config again we should see the connection settings for our URL.

+Similar to how we set up the config for our local database, we are going to import the URI of our database in from the environment variable.
+Add the following line to both the staging and production `config()` classes that you have set up in *config.py*:

 ```python
 SQLALCHEMY_DATABASE_URI = os.environ['DATABASE_URL']
 ```

-Your config.py file should now look like this
+Your config file should now look like this:

 ```python
 import os